RocketChat/docs-old/legal/terms.md

 # Terms of Service

-_Effective date: June 11, 2019_
+_Effective date: August 2nd, 2019_

 ## Terms

-These Customer Terms of Service (the “Customer Terms”) describe your rights and responsibilities when using Rocket.Chat Services (the "Services"), such as Rocket.Chat Cloud Hosting, Support Plans, or any other services we may provide to you, the customer.
-These terms **do not** apply to on-premises installation of Rocket.Chat.
-Please read them carefully.
+These Customer Terms of Service (the “Customer Terms”) describe your rights and responsibilities when using Rocket.Chat Services (the "Services"), such as Rocket.Chat Cloud Hosting, Support Plans, Marketplace or any other services we may provide to you, the customer.
+Some sections of these terms only apply to specific Services, as indicated by the headings of the respective paragraph.
+These Customer Terms **do not** apply to on-premises installation of Rocket.Chat.
+Please read the Customer Terms carefully.

 **Legal Binding**